 What does Chevrolet stand for in India?
 You will have to stand for something to make a difference, rather than being just another brick in the wall.
 In India, all manufacturers have positioned themselves to stand for something.
 Toyota stands for reliability, Maruti for their mileage and easy to run cars, Tata for VFM and Cabs, Hyundai for easy to run, quality cars, Volkswagen for "German Engineering", Ford for fun to drive, made-for-India American cars, Skoda for build and quality, Honda for Japanese efficiency and so on.
 And Chevrolet?
 Chevys in India are not the best lookers, don't have the best mileage, don't have the best service, aren't the cheapest to run, aren't the strongest built or have best VFM, aren't the best to drive or are the best quality cars.
 You guys are just average in everything.
 So why should I buy a Chevy?
 To pay tribute to your brand engineering skills?
 You should position yourself according to your strengths, as how you are seen by

 Let us look at your fellow compatriot from Detroit, Ford (India).
-There was no difference in market-share between you two for most part with you guys even outselling Ford for a couple of months last year!
+There was no difference in market-share between you two for the most part with you guys even outselling Ford for a couple of months last year!
 But the Ecosport has changed all equations and Ford has left you in the dust.
 So why could Ford do it while you guys couldn't?
 It is called positioning and perception, boys.
 Marketing.
 Ford has us all convinced that the Ecosport is "made for India" and what we need to traverse our pathetic cities.
 It does not matter that their ad plays an American country song.
 This is where you need to learn.
 You should stand for something.

-Looking at your various country websites, I can see that your sales strategy seems to be .
+Looking at your various country websites, I can see that your sales strategy seems to be awfully geography centered.
 India seems to be bundled in with the Eastern part of Asia.
 Bad move.
 You guys should understand that just because of the geographic proximity, India is not like China or Singapore or Pakistan.
 We are a continent in ourselves!
 If you go around thinking "Hey, India is near China, so whatever sells in China will totally sell in India too!
 Let us slap a Chevy badge on a Wuling Hongguang and ship it there!"
 (Seriously, were you expecting that thing to sell?) you will fall flat on your face.
 You cannot expect the same cars you sell in China to sell in India.
 We would rather have the cars you sell in the Middle East.
 Well, the results are there for everyone to see, no?
 Which is where I think you need to have a long, hard look at what you are selling in India which do not sell and what you could sell in India which could get you even a profit.

 Chevrolet's Wasted Opportunities in India